Build worlds for a living: Careers in Game - Art

 Her desire to break into the industry would eventually cause her to move overseas.
 “I’m originally from Stockholm, Sweden,” she says.
 “I came to Canada six years ago and attended a small private career college for concept art for animation and video games for four years before starting at Centennial.”

-She chose Centennial’s Game Art and Design program out of a desire to develop more digital art skills that could be of use in the industry.
-“I liked that it was short,” she says about the program, “with only four consecutive semesters, since I had so many years behind me already.
+She chose the Game - Art program out of a desire to develop more digital art skills that could be of use in the industry.
+“I liked that it was short,” she says about the program, “with only four consecutive semesters since I had so many years behind me already.
 I wanted to finish quickly, yet learn a lot, and I got what I needed.”

 That shortness was also a challenge, though, as the program packed a lot into that time.
 “It was very intense, hours and hours of hard work,” she admits.
 “It's all about how much you want it.”